mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Intro_to_Data_Study_Guide.md

   > Can work with the data and perform analytics throughout the project.
 The team needs to create a robust environment in which it can explore the data that is separate from a production environment.

 - Explain the purpose of the data preparation phase
+  > To clean, normalize, and transform data
-  > ETL processes are executed to prepare the data for analysis, and the team becomes thoroughly acquainted with the data.
-Understanding the data in detail is critiacal to the success of the project.
+  >  Understanding the data in detail is critiacal to the success of the project.

 - Identify sources of data
-  >
+  > Corporate Information System, or data warehouse

 - Identify the common tools for data preparation
-   - Hadoop
-     > Can perform massively parallel ingest and custom analysis for web traffic parsing, GPS location analytics, genomic anlaysis, and combining of massive unstructured data feeds from multiple sourses.
-   - Alpine Miner
-     > Provides a graphical users interface (GUI) for creating analytics workflows, including data manipulations and a series of analytic events such as staged data-mining tecniques on Postgres SQL and other Big Data sources.
   - OpenRefine
-     >"a free, open source, powerful took for working with messy data."
-Popular GUI-based tool for performing data transformations, and it's one of the most robust free tools currently available.
-   - Data Wrangler
-     > interative tool for data cleaning and transformation. outputs can be put into Java or Python.
+    >OpenRefine is a free, open-source tool for working with meesy data, making it suitable for data preparation tasks.

 - Identify steps for the data preparation phase
-  > Preparing Analytic Sandbox, Preforming ETLT, Data Conditioning, Survey and Visualize
+  > Preparing Analytic Sandbox, extract and transform data, condition data, explore visually

 - Identify & describe the model planning phase
-  > Team determins the methods, techniques, workflows to be used during the subsequent model building phase.
+  > This is the phase where the most suitable models are chosen based on the business goals and the types of relationships that need to be discovered in the data.
+  > Focuses on identifying candidate models for clustering, classifying or finding relationships and ensuring analytical techniques align with business objectives.

 - Explain the purpose of the modeling planning phase
   > The team explores data relationships, selects key variables, and identifies the most suitable modesl for the project.
-  > During this phase, the team refers to the hypotheses developed in the Phase 1, when they first became acquainted withth e data and understanding the business problems or domain area.
+  > Identifying methods and alighing techniques with objectives

 - Identify the activities of the data modeling phase
    - Decision Tree